The EU Arctic Cluster

 Providing answers for a changing Arctic

-The currently funded Horizon 2020 Arctic projects together build the EU Arctic Cluster – a network, which merges the most up-to-date findings on Arctic change and its global implications.
+Eight currently funded Horizon 2020 Arctic projects and a FP7 funded project together build the EU Arctic Cluster – a network, which merges the most up-to-date findings on Arctic change and its global implications.
 Its objective is to provide guidance and policy-relevant information and to support the EU in advancing international cooperation, in responding to the impacts of climate change on the Arctic's fragile environment, and on promoting and contributing to sustainable development.
 In doing so, the EU Arctic Cluster cooperates closely with policy makers, indigenous peoples, local Arctic communities, business representatives and the European civil society.

 Our objective is to bring the insights from our various areas of expertise together in order to provide one entry point to EU funded Arctic research.
 Jointly we are aiming at providing policy-relevant information and supporting the EU in implementing its integrated policy for the Arctic.

 How do we do this?
 In fostering international cooperation, in reporting on the impacts of climate change on the Arctic's fragile environment, in promoting sustainable development and in cooperating with policy makers, indigenous peoples and local communities, business and NGO representatives and other societal actors.